rh-messaging/a-mq-migration/ha/shared_filesystem/a-mq-7/cluster-discovery/readme.md

 ## Questions:
-- is it mandiatory to have a  cluster defined do do master/slave with shared storage
+- is it mandiatory to have a  cluster defined do do master/slave with shared storage?
+Andy Taylor has confirmed you need to have a cluster setup for this to function correcly

-- does it use a filesystem lock as well or will it just reply on the cluster
+- does it use a filesystem lock as well or will it just reply on the cluster It relies on filesystem locks.
+It uses the cluster for anouncing backup availablity

 - what happens if there is a physical network failure between broker1 and broker2

 ##Notes: